KILTprotocol/docs/docs/chain/collator.md

 Running a remote node, a Collator can use the following command to rotate the session key.

-WARNING: you should not be able to run this command from a remote machine, since the RPC endpoints must not be exposed!
+WARNING: Make sure that nobody is able to run this command and access your node, but yourself.
+The RPC endpoints must not be exposed!

 ```bash=
 curl -H "Content-Type: application/json" -d '{"id":1, "jsonrpc":"2.0", "method": "author_rotateKeys", "params":[]}' http://localhost:9933